 Beginner's Guide to UGMA and UTMA Custodial Accounts

-Learn About Using a Traditional Custodial Account to Save for College
+Using a Traditional Custodial Account to Save for College

 Parents and students who are currently completing the FAFSA and learning about financial aid may be kicking themselves for not having a better plan in place to pay for college.
 When it comes to college costs, a little planning can go a long way.